Starting Saturday, you’ll have to dial the area code for all local calls.

-National and local political figures, along with city staff, family members and other loved ones, came together Tuesday night in Berkeley to celebrate the life of former Councilwoman Maudelle Shirek who died April 11 at the age of 101.
+National and local political figures, along with city staff, family members and other loved ones, came together in Berkeley to celebrate the life of former Councilwoman Maudelle Shirek who died April 11 at 101.

-Original story: Maudelle Shirek, often called the godmother of East Bay progressive politics, died in a Vallejo hospice on April 11.
-Shirek served in the Berkeley City Council for 20 years, leading many progressive causes, with a particular devotion to seniors and the poor.
+Maudelle Shirek, often called the godmother of East Bay progressive politics, died in a Vallejo hospice on April 11.
+Shirek served in the Berkeley City Council for 20 years, leading many progressive causes.